decipher2k20/antiprofiling/README.md

-Firefox Addon that blocks JavaScript functions which enable ad networks to perform psychological profiling through mouse movements and scrolling behavior.
+Firefox addon that blocks JavaScript functions which enable ad networks to perform psychological profiling through mouse movements and scrolling behavior.